Emulator Issues #960

 (regarding the recent update, what about labelling GameIssue's (which are now New) with "Type-Game" instead?)

-#19 Updated by Anonymous about 8 years ago
+#19 Updated by Anonymous almost 10 years ago

 GameIssue didn't really make sense.
 All the bugs being reported should come down to a concrete emulation bug, having a classification for GameIssue just means that the root cause is unknown.
 It should by Type-Defect and status should reflect how much we know/are doing about the issue.